Shawon5030/Deep-Leaning/README.md

 ## 3. Linear vs Non-linear Activation

 * **Linear Activation**: Output = input.
 Easy to compute but limited in expressive power.
+* **Non-linear Activation**: Allows the model to capture complex patterns like XOR, images, speech, etc.